src/common/common.h

 #define SIZE_T_TO_INT_OR_EXIT (size_t_var_name, int_var_name)

+This is a temporary workaround until a better error handling strategy is developed.
 Certain functions (such as OQS_randombytes_openssl in src/rand/rand.c) take in a size_t parameter, but can only handle values up to INT_MAX for those parameters.
 This macro is a temporary workaround for such functions.

 int int_var_name = 0; \